Key Takeaways

 The Real-World Impact on Productivity

-These benefits of cloud-based technology for practice management are not theoretical.
-When implemented effectively, cloud-based accounting software can dramatically transform your firm’s operational landscape.
+These benefits of cloud-based accounting technology are not theoretical.
+When implemented effectively, they can dramatically transform your firm’s operational landscape.

 Here are some of the concrete ways these solutions can lead to significant productivity gains: